 Pros

-You can further customize your invoice by heading to Settings on the right side – set your desired currency and currency format, date format, logo position, etc.
+You can customize your invoice by heading to Settings on the right side – set your desired currency and currency format, date format, logo position, etc.

 Cons

-Needless to say, my business is certainly not profitable, haha.
+My business is certainly not profitable, haha.
 To fix it, I had to delete the itemized list and start again.

 Plus, the more I tried, the more blunders I encountered.
 For example, besides the glitchy logo, the shipping address was listed on my invoice, even though I checked it off from the Settings: